Cost of fertility treatment with donor sperm: A complete guide

 We will cover:

-Please note that the following price examples are if you were to pay for everything yourself.
-Under each country, we list the possibilities of funding.
+Please note that the following price examples e.g. the cost of donor sperm, are if you were to pay for everything yourself.
+Under each country, we list the funding possibilities which can lower the cost of donor sperm and treatment.

-The price of the donor sperm depends on whether you need an ID Release donor or a No ID Release donor, and what type of treatment you will be having.
+The cost of fertility treatment with donor sperm depends on whether you need an ID Release donor or a No ID Release donor, and what type of treatment you will be having.

-A sperm straw is between €685-€1295.
+The cost of a donor sperm straw for fertility treatment is between €685-€1295.
 Be aware that you may need more than one sperm straw to have enough for your full course of treatment.

 In some countries you also need to buy a pregnancy slot, which is one way for a country to govern how many families a donor contributes to.
 A pregnancy slot is €350 in Denmark and €550 for the rest of the world.